apache/druid/docs/content/querying/lookups.md

    ]
  ```

-Proper functionality of Namespaced lookups requires the following extension to be loaded on the broker, peon, and historical nodes:
+Proper functionality of Namespace lookups requires the following extension to be loaded on the broker, peon, and historical nodes:
 `druid-namespace-lookup`

 ## Cache Settings